Introduction: Multi-tool Hacks

 Step 1: Bigger, Better Screwdriver

 Almost all multi-tools have a variety of screwdrivers on them.
-The one limitation is that the multi-tools are to often short and wide to fit into small places.
+The one limitation is that the multi-tools are often to short and wide to fit into small places.
 This quick fix makes the handle much longer and thinner.
 First you must make sure that the screwdriver opens from the inside of the multi-tool (most of them do this anyways).
 Now open the tool as if you were going to use the pliers and open the screwdriver that you wish to use.
 Next take the handle that doesn't have the screwdriver on it and flip it back up so that one jaw of the pliers is in the handle.
 Now squeeze the pliers shut and you have a new extended screwdriver.
 Hold it by the handle with the pliers in it so that the reach is maximized.
 The grip is actually comfortable and the length is doubled.
 If this explanation was confusing refer to the pictures.
 This also works with any other tool that opens from the inside of the multi-tool.
 I added a picture of an extended version of the serrated knife on my tool as well.

 Step 2: Better Handles